TUM-DAML/seml/docs.md

 **Options**:

-* `-u, --update-status`: Whether to update the status of experiments in the database.This can take a while for large collections.
+* `-u, --update-status`: Whether to update the status of experiments in the database.
+This can take a while for large collections.
 Use only if necessary.
 * `--help`: Show this message and exit.

 ### `seml description set`